We’ve been looking at different ways to make Ngatai Road safer and easier for everyone, for people riding bikes, pedestrians and people in vehicles.

 What else did we consider?

-- Council will continue to work with affected parties throughout the design and construction.
+- We'll continue to work with affected parties throughout the design and construction.

 Photos: (Left) Example of a two-way cycleway (Right) Example of a combined crossing